This feature is only available on paid accounts and requires Author user level or higher.

 - Advanced segments may not be available for your campaign type.

-Because advanced segments must be updated manually, they aren't available for Automation Workflows or RSS Campaigns since these types of campaigns usually involve multiple sends.
+Because advanced segments must be updated manually, they aren't available for automations or RSS campaigns since these types of campaigns usually involve multiple sends.
 If your segment isn't properly updated, this could lead to content being delivered to the wrong subscribers, or not being delivered at all.
 If you need to include RSS content in a campaign that sends to an advanced segment, consider adding your RSS feed content to a Regular Campaign.

 Members of my segment aren't receiving my campaigns.